atsushiyamadagithub/uclinux-mac-plus/Build-romfs-floppy-image-instructions.md

 ### Build the romfs filesystem

-6. Change to the user directory and run build.sh to build the romfs filesystem
+1. Change to the user directory and run buildr.sh to build the romfs filesystem
-7. Run buildfs.sh to build the romfs filesystem disk image.
+2. Run buildfs.sh to build the romfs filesystem disk image.
 The resulting image file is romfs.img

-   This custom user/buildfs.sh script builds an romfs filesystem image.
+   This custom user/buildrfs.sh script builds an romfs filesystem image.
    The kernel is booted from the floppy image, and the romfs filesystem is used as the root filesystem.

-8. Change to the uClinux directory and run buildbf.sh to build the boot floppy image.
+3. Change to the uClinux directory and run buildbf.sh to build the boot floppy image.
 The resulting image file is floppy.img

 ### Start MAME
 mame macplus -flop1 floppy.img